composablesys/collabs/demos/rich-text-yata/README.md

 ## Deployment

 `dist/rich_text_yata.html` is a [standalone container](TODO: guide about how works offline, in sandbox, easily redistributed, etc.).
 It can used in any [container host](TODO).

+## Note

+This demo builds off of Collabs' `SemidirectProductRev`, which is not currently maintained while we think about replacements.
+So newer features might break in the demo.
+In particular, saving will throw an error.